We can do talks and courses on just about any parenting topic! Here are some we have coming up.

 Why wait?
 Book a Free 20 Minute Consultation and I can learn more about your issues and recommend some next-steps.

-In addition, you can also book a Parenting Consultation with Madeleine.
+In addition, you can also book a Parenting Consultation with me.
 We can work together to tailor the Hand in Hand Parenting approach specifically for your parenting challenges, working towards developing a Personalised Parenting Connection Plan for your family to solve problems and help you build connection and closeness.
-Back to top

 These groups are open to all parents of children aged 1-12.